-25:16 PUT HIS MONEY TO WORK - Showing the good improvement he made of what was given him.
+25:16 traded with them - Showing the good improvement he made of what was given him.
 (CB)

 traded.
 Though the nature of their business is not specified, both men earned 100 percent profit.
 (TLSB)

 The first two move in tandem, differentiated only by the number of talents entrusted to them.
 They apparently believe that as slaves of this particular master, they have a purpose and that is to serve him and seek to increase his possessions.
 (CC)